paulveillard/cybersecurity-software/README.md

 - Compilers, linkers, debuggers, interpreters and text editors are the numerous applications that are available.

 ### Application Software
+Technology for apps is designed to execute those functions.
+Office suites, gaming applications, computer systems and educational apps are examples of application software.
+Software for applications may be a single program or a series of tiny programs.
+This type of program is commonly known by users as software.

 ### Malicious Software
+Malicious software is purposely created.
+Harm is also caused unknown to consumers who have installed malware unintentionally because this kind of program typically works in secrecy.